KernelFox0/dell-g15-hackintosh-efi/README.md

 ---
 ### Fixes:

 If your trackpad doesn't seem to work or even get detected, add the .aml files found in the Extras/Trackpad fix directory to EFI > OC > ACPI, and copy the Add and Patch values from the included patches.plist file in the directory to your config.plist file (ACPI > Add and ACPI > Patch).
+(Trust me.
+This was hard to figure out.)

 ---
 ### How to update macOS: